 Minimum Requisite Benefit

 The Superannuation Guarantee (Administration Act) 1992 (SGAA) requires employers to provide employees with a minimum amount of employer superannuation on a quarterly basis.
-The minimum requisite benefit is calculated in accordance with the Benefit Certificate issued by RBF's Actuary in compliance with the SGAA.
-If you cease membership of the scheme and the amount of your defined benefit is less than your minimum requisite benefit, your defined benefit will be automatically increased to equal your minimum requisite benefit.
+The minimum requisite benefit (MRB) is calculated in accordance with the Benefit Certificate issued by RBF's Actuary in compliance with the SGAA.
+If membership of the scheme ceases and the amount of the members defined benefit is less than their MRB, the defined benefit will be automatically increased (topped up) to equal the MRB amount.

 Part-time Proportion

-The Part-time Proportion is calculated as the period of actual service (including allowance for periods of part-time service) divided by the total period of service calculated as though you were always full-time.
+The Part-time Proportion is calculated as the period of actual service (including allowance for periods of part-time service) divided by the total period of service calculated as though the member was always full-time.

 Pension conversion factor

-For Pre June 1994 members, your pension conversion factor is 12 if you or your surviving partner, choose to convert all or part of your Contributory Scheme lump sum to a Contributory Scheme Life Pension when:
+For Pre June 1994 members, the pension conversion factor is 12 if the member chooses to convert all or part of their lump sum to a Contributory Scheme Life Pension when they:

-- you retire or accept a redundancy from your Tasmanian public sector employment on or after attaining your preservation age, or
+- retire or accept a redundancy from the State Service on or after attaining preservation age, or

-- you retire on the grounds of Permanent Incapacity, or
+- retire on the grounds of Permanent Incapacity, or

-- you exercise Option 1a (Regulation 34) to retain access to the pension conversion factor of 12 in the case of redundancy before your preservation age, or
+- exercise Option 1a (Regulation 34) to retain access to the pension conversion factor of 12 in the case of redundancy before preservation age, or

-In the above circumstances the pension conversion factors are used to calculate any surcharge debt reduction if you have a Surcharge Account only and you elect to take 100% of your benefit as a Contributory Scheme Schedule 1 Life Pension or a Regulation 102 Life Pension in which case the balance of your Surcharge Account will be deducted from your SAF Account first.
+In the above circumstances the pension conversion factors are used to calculate any surcharge debt reduction if a member has a Surcharge Account only and elects to take 100% of their benefit as a Contributory Scheme Schedule 1 Life Pension or a Regulation 102 Life Pension, in which case the balance of the Surcharge Account will be deducted from the SAF Account first.
 If this is insufficient the gross life pension will then be reduced.
-The amount of the reduction is equal to the outstanding debt divided by the pension conversion factor applicable to your age and gender.
+The amount of the reduction is equal to the outstanding debt divided by the pension conversion factor applicable to age and gender.

 Pre 94 Prospective Incapacity Multiple

-Your Pre 94 Prospective Incapacity Multiple is calculated as the Prospective Accrual Rate (see below) multiplied by your period of prospective service multiplied by your Part-time Proportion (if you are employed on a part-time basis at the time of incapacity).
+The Pre 94 Prospective Incapacity Multiple is calculated as the Prospective Accrual Rate (see below) multiplied by the period of prospective service multiplied by the Part-time Proportion (if employed on a part-time basis at the time of incapacity).

 The Accrual Rate varies for different contribution rates, as shown in the table below: